Search icon

 ArrowUpGrey icon

-An autonomous car is a type of vehicle which can operate without any human intervention by sensing the environment.
+An autonomous car or an autopilot car is a type of vehicle that can operate without any human intervention by sensing the environment.
 The autonomous vehicle eliminates the need for a human to control the car's various functions.
 It can operate as any other vehicle but without a human driver.

 In other words, it has the capability to drive by itself without any manual inputs.
 There are different types of autonomous cars depending on the level of autonomous driving.
 We will touch upon it in the following sections of this article.